24th February 2026

 Better decisions through transparent data models

-AI in industrial production provides production managers with clear analyses.
-This enables data-based decisions that improve processes, reduce risks and provide sound support for strategic measures.
+AI in industrial production provides maintenance managers with clear analyses.
+This enables data-based decisions that improve processes, reduce risks and provide support for strategic measures.

 Competitive advantages through intelligent production

 AI in production increases quality, flexibility and reaction speed in production processes.
-AI applications in production are thus becoming a differentiating feature and ensure competitiveness in the long term.
+AI applications in production are becoming a differentiating feature that ensures competitiveness in the long term.

 Is artificial intelligence only for large companies?